Lin Hsin Hsin Intelligence Center

 Categories of Data Visualization Graphs

-There are five main categories of Data Visualization Graphs
+There are 5 main categories of Data Visualization Graphs

 Temporal